THE NEXT STEP:

 • Private handicapped-accessible guest rooms with ADA-compliant bathrooms

-• Many security measures, including an 8-foot metal fence, bullet-resistant windows, a double locking front door entry, and an extensive camera and security system
+• Many security measures, including an 8-foot metal fence, bullet-resistant windows, a double-locking front door entry, and an extensive camera and security system

 take the